 When choosing your Wisdom Panel DNA test, it’s important to think about exactly what you want to get out of the experience.
 If you’re only interested in getting your dog’s breed information for your own curiosity, then the cheaper Wisdom Panel 4 test might suffice.

 While the Wisdom Panel 3 test is a tad cheaper, it’s honestly worth it to go for Wisdom Panel 4 to get the EIC testing if you want to go that route.
-Keep in mind that Wisdom Panel 4 is only available from the official Wisdom Panel website and most other sites, like Amazon, are selling outdated tests from third-party sellers and not from Wisdom Panel itself.

 If you’d prefer a more in depth result, which we’d recommend, then you should go with Wisdom Panel Health.
 This test is a good deal more expensive than the Wisdom Panel 4 test, but it’s worth it for the amount of information that you’ll get on your dog.